Achievable logoAchievable logo

 Glucagon is a peptide hormone secreted from the alpha cells of the pancreatic islets of Langerhans.

-Regulation: Glucagon release is regulated through endocrine and paracrine pathways, by nutritional substances and by the autonomic nervous system.
-Glucagon secretion occurs as exocytosis of stored peptide vesicles initiated by secretory stimuli of the alpha cell.
-Stimulatory regulators of glucagon release include hypoglycemia, fasting, exercise, amino acids, CCK and the gut hormone glucose-dependent insulinotropic peptide (GIP), whereas hyperglycemia and GLP-1 inhibit glucagon release.
-Additionally, glucagon release is inhibited in a paracrine fashion by factors like somatostatin, insulin, zinc and possibly amylin.
-Glucagon may regulate its own secretion indirectly via stimulatory effect on beta cells to secrete insulin.
+Stimulatory regulators of glucagon release include hypoglycemia, fasting, exercise, amino acids, CCK, and the gut hormone glucose-dependent insulinotropic peptide (GIP).
+Hyperglycemia and GLP-1 inhibit glucagon release.
+In addition, glucagon release is inhibited in a paracrine fashion by factors such as somatostatin, insulin, zinc, and possibly amylin.
+Glucagon may regulate its own secretion indirectly via a stimulatory effect on beta cells to secrete insulin.

-Glucagon actions: Glucagon promotes hepatic conversion of glycogen to glucose (glycogenolysis), stimulates de novo glucose synthesis (gluconeogenesis) and inhibits glucose breakdown (glycolysis) and glycogen formation (glycogenesis).
-It is antagonistic to insulin regarding its effects on metabolism.
-Hepatic glucose production is rapidly enhanced in response to a physiological rise in glucagon; achieved through stimulation of glycogenolysis with minor acute changes in gluconeogenesis.
+Hepatic glucose production is rapidly enhanced in response to a physiological rise in glucagon.
+This is achieved through stimulation of glycogenolysis, with minor acute changes in gluconeogenesis.
 This ability of glucagon is critical in the life-saving counterregulatory response to severe hypoglycemia.
 Additionally, it is a key factor in providing adequate circulating glucose for brain function and for working muscles during exercise.

-Glucagon may lead to an increase in resting energy expenditure .
+Glucagon may lead to an increase in resting energy expenditure.
 Infusion of high doses of glucagon increases heart rate and cardiac contractility.
-In fact, infusion of glucagon is often used in the treatment of acute cardiac depression caused by calcium channel antagonist or beta-blocker overdoses .
+In fact, infusion of glucagon is often used in the treatment of acute cardiac depression caused by calcium channel antagonist or beta-blocker overdoses.

 Sign up for free to take 18 quiz questions on this topic